yazdayy/sound-event-detection/README.md

 Note:
 - Integration with Automatic Speech Recognition (ASR)
-    - If you would like to run the system integrated with DeepSpeech ASR, use predict_asr.py instead of predict.py and download the pre-trained DeepSpeech ASR using:
+    - If you would like to run the system integrated with DeepSpeech ASR, please download the pre-trained DeepSpeech ASR using:
     ```
     wget https://github.com/mozilla/DeepSpeech/releases/download/v0.9.3/deepspeech-0.9.3-models.pbmm
     wget https://github.com/mozilla/DeepSpeech/releases/download/v0.9.3/deepspeech-0.9.3-models.scorer